 It has a large library of carefully designed templates for Gutenberg block and popular page builders to get started with.
 You can import these starter sites/templates on your website with just a few clicks.

-For those who want to design from the ground up, it has an easy-to-customize custom layout for header and footer also that many themes and free page builders lack.
+For those who want to design from the ground up, it has an easy-to-customize custom layout for the header and footer also that many themes and free page builders lack.

 It supports major popular plugins out of the box including WooCommerce,